 Dilley is working closely with the college’s VETS Center, specifically with the Applied Psychology 140 class for veterans, to tout the benefits of having an intellectually engaging course like ceramics.

 Dilley tells students to come as they are.
 “Everyone can do ceramics.
 It is fun, relaxing, and enjoyable – a great social activity.”

 Ceramics can help improve fine motor skills and concentration.
 In addition, problem solving and creativity are natural outgrowths of working with earth materials.

-Dilley sees the program as a bridge to academic success, especially for those who are not yet ready to take traditional classes, as well as for students enrolled in regular academic courses.
+Dilley sees the program as a bridge to academic success, especially for those who are not yet ready to take traditional classes.
+Students enrolled in regular academic courses can also benefit from ceramics classes.
 As an activity, ceramics leads to a deeper understanding of the materials, processes, and opportunities a college education offers.